 As our profession has changed over time, the National Tumor Registrar’s Association (NTRA)

 became the National Cancer Registrar’s Association (NCRA).
 Later, the New York State Tumor

-Registrar’s Association (NYRSTA) adopted a similar name change and became the New York
+Registrar’s Association (NYSTRA) adopted a similar name change and became the New York

 State Cancer Registrar’s Association (NYCRA).